dovecot/documentation/source/configuration_manual/imap_metadata.rst

 IMAP METADATA
 =============

-Dovecot supports the `IMAP METADATA extension (RFC 5464)
-<https://tools.ietf.org/html/rfc5464>`_, which allows per-mailbox, per-user
-data to be stored and accessed via IMAP commands.
+Dovecot supports the IMAP METADATA extension (:rfc:`5464`), which allows per-mailbox, per-user data to be stored and accessed via IMAP commands.

 To activate metadata storage, a :ref:`dictionary <dict>` needs to be